 #4 DIFFICULTY LEVEL

-Each language presents you with a different set of challenges.
-Languages might have complex writing systems, irregular spelling systems, and complex phonology.
-Generally the more a language differs from the languages you know, the harder it is to learn.
+Each language comes with a different set of challenges.
+Languages might have complex writing systems, irregular spelling systems, or complex phonology.
+Generally speaking, the more a language differs from the languages you know, the harder it is to learn.

 FRENCH: French is probably the most difficult Romance language to learn, with its heavily prescriptive grammar, and even heavier collection of irregularities, and almost unique vowel sounds.